-Yeast is extremely common in dogs and, most often, appears in the form of yeast dermatitis.
+Yeast infections are extremely common in dogs and, most often, appears in the form of yeast dermatitis.
 Yeast dermatitis is caused by a fungus scientifically known as Malassezia pachydermatis.
-It’s not abnormal for yeast to be found on the skin of our dogs.
+It’s not abnormal yeast on dogs skin.
 It’s when there’s an overgrowth of yeast that causes concern.

-If there is a significant rise in yeast on or within the layers of the skin, a yeast infection will occur.
-There are a few pharmaceutical options to the treatment of yeast, but CBD is also an up-and-coming, and promising, option for antifungal use.
+If there is a significant rise in yeast on or within the layers of the skin, a yeast infection in dogs will occur.
+There are a few pharmaceutical options to the treatment of yeast, but CBD is also an up-and-coming, and promising, natural remedy for dogs yeast infections.

 When yeast is overly abundant, our dog’s skin will become inflamed.
 The inflammation of the skin may appear in the form of:

 - Extreme itchiness